Coronavirus disease (COVID-19)

 Introduction

-COVID-19 is a respiratory infection which is spread by droplets released when an infected person coughs or sneezes.
+COVID-19 is a respiratory illness which is spread by droplets released when an infected person coughs or sneezes.

 Risk for Travellers